YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * ENDIANCVT requires standalone access to the database.

 * YottaDB displays a confirmation request with the "from" and "to" endian formats to perform the conversion.
-Conversion begins only upon receiving positive confirmation, which is a case insensitive "yes".
+Conversion begins only upon receiving positive confirmation, which is a case-insensitive "yes".

 * In a multi-site replication configuration, the receiver server automatically detects the endian format of an incoming replication stream and converts it into the native endian format.
-See Database Replication chapter for more information.
+See the `Database Replication chapter <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_ for more information.

 * Encrypted database files converted with ENDIANCVT require the same key and the same cipher that were used to encrypt them.